LordZeuss/arr-installer/README.md

 ```

 # Updates
-I plan on adding a scipt that will have no paths, and will require you to manully edit the paths to your liking.
-This may make it easier than changing the ones I have setup by default, because I set up the script to go along with my docker install repo.
+I have added the ability to edit the containers volumes and the location of docker-compose, by clicking the "f" key when adding containers.

 # Donations
 Feel free to use these scripts as much as you want, edit it as much as you need to, fork them into your own projects, have fun with it!
 That's the purpose for open source!
 I just ask that if you use my code for your own projects, that you credit me.